-Circuit breakers and power indicators are at the rear of the system and expander cabinets.
+The circuit breaker and power indicators are at the rear of the cabinet.

-Circuit Breakers
+Circuit Breaker

-A circuit breaker controls power to its associated cabinet, including its power regulators, blower, battery PIUs, and in- cabinet options.
-Current overload causes the breaker to trip to the off position, so that power to the cabinet is turned off.
+The circuit breaker controls power to the entire system, including the power regulators, blower, battery backup, and in- cabinet options.
+Current overload causes the breaker to trip to the off position, so that power to the system is turned off.